logicmagix/tide42/README.md

 ## Usage
 - Launch tide42 from your terminal or assigned launcher with tide42 or tide42 <FILENAME>.
 It will:
 - Open a tmux session with vertically split nvim, TermiC, and IPython
 - Send text from the file editor to the live interpreter buffer with ggVG(select all) \p for ipython and \l for TermiC
 - Automatic insert mode and buffer sizing for paste to Termic and paste to IPython functions.
 - Support session save (Ctrl+q+d) and reset with :Q
+- To uninstall, chmod +x uninstall.sh and ./uninstall.sh from repo directory

 # Without tmux?
 - To run Tide42 without tmux, use the flag --lite.